-I’ve had good times and not so good times with altitude on the Salkantay.
+I’ve had good times and not-so-good times with altitude on the Salkantay.
 I’ve vomited, had a head ache, and have felt like a million dollars.
 No matter how many times you’ve been to altitude, you just never know how you’ll feel.

-I suggesting talking to your Doctor before you depart on your trip to get some kind of altitude sickness medication.
-Diamox is the most common altitude sickness medication out there.
 Insider tip: Don’t take it right before bed.
 It is a diuretic and you’ll be up all night peeing.
 Most people take 2 doses each day, take the second mid-afternoon.

 You do not hike into Machu Picchu

 When hiking the Salkantay you do not hike directly into Machu Picchu.
 The hike ends at Aguas Calientes, a small town known as the gateway to Machu Picchu.
 If you want to hike right into Machu Picchu the only way to do that is on the Inca Trail.